7 Best 22LR Scope Choices For All Rimfire Situations [UPDATED]

 TASCO Rimfire Series 3-9X Review

 Rarely would I ever suggest a 50 dollar scope for much of anything.
 On this list, it’s included because it’s cheap and good enough for a 22LR rifle.
 It’s very simple and provides absolutely zero fancy features.
 It’s splashproof, shockproof, and nitrogen purged to keep the fog out.
-Beyond that, it’s not going to blow your mind.
+Beyond that, this rimfire scope is not going to blow your mind.

 TASCO Rimfire Series 3-9X Pros and Cons